SriniMaiya/Shaft-Localization/README.md

 2. #### Training of Mask-RCNN model on the generated synthetic data
    ----

-   The training code, custom MaskRCNN Model creation methods are explained in this[readme file](/readme_files/training.md).
+   The training code, custom MaskRCNN Model creation methods are explained in this [readme file](/readme_files/training.md).

 3. #### Prediction on Synthetic images
    ----